mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - When do I not want to use vias?
 - Can you put a via on a surface-mount pad?

-## Materials
+## Testing PCBs and Design for Excellence (DFX)

+### Testing PCBs
+- What are some tests you can do on a PCB?
+- When testing a PCB, what are you looking for?
+- What are some challenges when testing PCBs?
+- What are some common failure modes of a PCB?
+- How do you test ICs at the board-level?
+- How do you test components at the board level?
+- Given a PCB with x, how would you test it?

+### PCB Fabrication
+- Describe the PCB fabrication process.
+How are PCBs made?
-- What material would I want for conduction layers?
+- What is panelization?
-- What materials are often used for the insulation materials?
+- What are mousebites?
-- What does "FR4" mean?
+- What are fiducials?
-- Why are PCBs often green?
-What other colors could they be?

-## Manufacturing
+### Manufacturing and Assembly
+- Describe the PCB manufacturing and assembly process.
 - What is the difference between surface-mount and through-hole components?
 Any tradeoffs?
-- Describe the PCB fab process.
-How are PCBs made?
-- Describe the PCB assembly process.
-- What is DRC?
 - How are components soldered on a PCB?
   - How are double-sided components soldered on a PCB?
+What are some techniques?
   - What about mixed assembly boards?
-- What is panelization?
+- What is pick-and-place?
-- What are mousebites?
+- Pick-and-place machines must often traverse repetitive paths for assembly.
+What are some optimizations?
+- What is reflow?
-- What are fiducials?
+- What is wave soldering?

-## Design for Manufacturing (DFM)
-- How can you design a PCB for manufacturing?
-- What are a few test stations you would see on an electronics manufacturing/assembly line?
+### Automated Testing
 - How are PCBs tested?
 When does this happen?
+- How are PCBs testing at a large scale?
+- What sort of tests do PCBs undergo on the assembly line?
+What are the steps?
+- What are a few test stations you would see on an electronics manufacturing/assembly line?
+- What is automated optical inspection (AOI)?
+What can it capture?
+- What is in-circuit testing (ICT)?
+What can it capture?
+- What is functional testing (FCT)?
+What can it capture?
+- What is flying probe testing?
+What can it capture?
+- What are bed-of-nails test fixtures?
+What can they capture?

+### Design for Manufacturing (DFM)
+- How can you design a PCB for manufacturing?
+- How can you ensure testability of your design at high volumes in automated testing environments?

+### Design for Testing (DFT)
+- How can you design a PCB for testing?
+- What special board design choices would you do for PCB prototyping?
+- What are ground probes on a PCB?
+Why are they needed?
+When should they be used?

 ### Test Points
 - What are test points?
 What are their use cases?
+- What are different types of test points?
-- What are layout guidelines for them?
+- What are layout guidelines for test points?
 - When should/shouldn't you use them?
+- Should you use test points on high-speed or sensitive signals?
+Why?
 - Who/what uses test points?
+- If you're short on board space, how do you prioritize which signals should have test points?

 ## EMI Shields